-Parent's Phone
+nt's Phone

-Student Name Grade
+Stuc ent Name Grade

-Date to End
+Date to Begin Date to End

-Name of Medication
+Nan ne of Medication

-Dosage of Medication າ Time
+Dos age of Medication Time

-Doctor Phone Time #1
+Doc age of Medication Time tor Phone #1

-Phone #

-Possible Adverse Rea ction:
+Pho ne#

+Poss ible Adverse Reaction:

-our son/daughter
+gives permission forour son/daughter

-ecific medications at so chool.
-This medication cannot be take n at any other nonschool time.
+to se elf-administer specific medications at school.
+This medication cannot be taken at any other

-day of
+school time.

-• pecific medication may do so provide
+Stud ED this day of 20 ents who are able to self-administer specific medication may do so provided:

-1. The physician n provides a writte en authorization allowing self-admir nistration of said
+1. The physician provides a written authorization allowing self-administration of said medication.

-medication.

-2. The parent pr ovides a written auth norization for self-administration of m edication.
+2. The parent provides a written authorization for self-administration of medication.

-3. Such medicati ion is transported to t the school and maintained under the s tudent's control in
+Such medication is transported to the school and maintained under the student's control in the

-the original, prop erly labeled package a and (a) is not opened except when self -administrating the

-medication, (b) is not self-administere ed during instructional time or in the presence of other

-students unless m nedically necessary, ar nd (c) is not shown or exhibited to oth ner students.
+1 original, properly labeled package and (a) is not opened except when self-administering the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students.

-ns' designee has evaluated the situation

-• • • ted this on the physician's authorization

-roved the general administration plan
+1 The student's physician or physicians' designee has evaluated the situation and deemed it to be safe and appropriate; has documented this on the physician's authorization for the student's cumulative health record, and has approved the general administration plan.

-sician or physician's designee have de
+The student and the student's physician or physician's designee have developed a plan for reporting and supervision of self-administration.

-pervision of self-admir

-cher are informed that the student is self-administering
+.
+The principal and appropriate teacher are informed that the student is self-administerin prescribed medication.

-prescribed medic ze

-Doctors Signature
+Doc tors Signature